 The Intellectual Property Office of Singapore (IPOS) has earlier implemented a quality management system (QMS) for its patent search and examination functions that conforms to the ISO 9001:2008 standard with effect from November 03, 2014.
-With effect from November 2015, the patent search and examination functions have come under IPOS International Pte Ltd ("IPOS-International"), a wholly-owned subsidiary of IPOS.
-IPOS-International has since updated and re-certified the QMS to conform to the ISO 9001:2015 standard as of 13 October, 2017.
+With effect from November 2015, the patent search and examination functions have come under IPOS International Pte Ltd ("IPOS International"), a wholly-owned subsidiary of IPOS.
+IPOS International has since updated the QMS to comply with the ISO 9001:2015 standard as of 13 October, 2017.